spthermo/SDNet/README.md

 2. A VAE is used to encode the anatomy in a vector latent space (Variant B)
 3. A VAE is used to re-encode the spatial output of the UNet - VAE output is used by the segmentor and the decoder (Variant C)

-## SDNet architecture - Variant A
+### SDNet architecture - Variant A
 <img src="./misc/images/sdnet.png" width="750">
+Train the original SDNet model for 60 epochs and batch size 10 using:
+`python main.py --model_name sdnet --epochs 60 --batch_size 10 --name visdom_experiment_name --visdom`

-## SDNet architecture - Variant B
+### SDNet architecture - Variant B
 <img src="./misc/images/sdnet2.png" width="650">
+Train the 2-VAE SDNet model for 60 epochs and batch size 10 using:
+`python main.py --model_name sdnet2 --epochs 60 --batch_size 10 --name visdom_experiment_name --visdom`

-## SDNet architecture - Variant C
+### SDNet architecture - Variant C
 <img src="./misc/images/sdnet3.png" width="750">
+Train the UNet+VAE SDNet model for 60 epochs and batch size 10 using:
+`python main.py --model_name sdnet3 --epochs 60 --batch_size 10 --name visdom_experiment_name --visdom`

 ## To Do